gwallison/openFF-build/README.md

 **Version 8**: Added WellName field to filtered data output.
-Added chemical ingredient codes from the WellExplorer project (www.WellExplorer.org) -- fields with the prefix 'we_' are from that project.
+Added chemical ingredient codes from the WellExplorer project (www.WellExplorer.org) -- fields with the prefix `we_` are from that project.
 See https://doi.org/10.1093/database/baaa053 Data download from FracFocus on October 23, 2020.

-**Version 7**: Data downloaded from FracFocus on July 31, 2020.
-TradeName added to exported data.
+**Version 7**: Data downloaded from FracFocus on July 31, 2020.  `TradeName` added to exported data.

 **Version 6**: Save data tables in pickled form into results section so that it may be